 My name is Sanjit Shashi.
-I am a postdoctoral scholar at the University of California's Santa Cruz Institute for Particle Physics (SCIPP), working primarily with Edgar Shaghoulian.
+I am a postdoctoral scholar primarily housed in the University of California's Santa Cruz Institute for Particle Physics (SCIPP) working with Edgar Shaghoulian.

-I graduated from the University of Chicago in 2016 with a bachelor's in math.
-I then completed my PhD in physics in 2023 at the University of Texas at Austin, under Elena Cáceres and working heavily with Andreas Karch.
+I graduated from the University of Chicago in 2016 with a bachelor's in math and completed my PhD in physics in 2023 at the University of Texas at Austin.

 For a complete list of my papers, please refer to my page on the inSPIRE database or to my CV.